 A denial, reduction, or termination of ECF CHOICES eligibility or services is appealable.
 Tennessee runs the same two appeal tracks for ECF as for CHOICES:

-Medical/service appeals, for any Adverse Benefit Determination on an ECF CHOICES service, go to TennCare Member Medical Appeals at 1-800-878-3192.
-The filing deadline is 60 days from the date you find out about the problem; the standard decision is 90 days; expedited decisions (about a week) are available if waiting could endanger life or health.
+Medical/service appeals, for a denial, reduction, or termination of an ECF CHOICES service, go to TennCare Member Medical Appeals at 1-800-878-3192.
+The filing deadline is 60 days from the date you find out about the problem; a standard appeal is usually decided within 90 days, and an expedited appeal (decided in about a week) is available when an emergency exists and the health plan agrees.

 Common Misconceptions